boygao1992/typeDojo/README.md

 - error on current key
 - repeated errors for the same key

-Statistics
-- total number of errors
-- sorting keys by number of errors
-- sorting keys by reflex time
-- trend diagram over a period of time

 Configuration
 - accept correction or not
 - able to see the next few letters or not